 The bill also clarifies that these provisions are applicable only to the designated routes for the Port of Brownsville and sets an effective date of September 1, 2025.
-The amendments include the removal of previous language regarding route designations and the insertion of specific routes to enhance clarity and operational efficiency for the movement of heavy vehicles in this region.
+The amendments include the removal of previous language regarding route designations, streamlining the process for permitting oversize and overweight vehicles in this specific area.

 Statutes affected: Introduced: Transportation Code 623.219 (Transportation Code 623)